nasa/GeneLab-Training/README.md

   - Directory holding the input files we will use in the GL4U Intro JNs

 ### GL4U Intro Lectures
+> *Note: These lecture slides were created in 2024, so some of the information contained within may be outdated.*

 1. [Introduction to NASA, the Science Mission Directorate (SMD), and Space Biology](GL4U_Intro_Lectures/GL4U_Intro_NASA_SMD_SB_Overview_2024_compressed.pdf)
 2. [Introduction to the NASA Open Science Data Repository (OSDR) and GeneLab](GL4U_Intro_Lectures/GL4U_Intro_OSDR_GL_Overview_2024_compressed.pdf)
 3. [Introduction to the command line, Unix and R commands, and Jupyter](GL4U_Intro_Lectures/GL4U_Intro_CL_R_Jupyter_Intro_2024.pdf)